The GED® test is one of the three available High School Equivalency (HSE) exams in America.

 Having a major credit or debit card is also required but if that’s a problem, vouchers are available at major GED prep sites and testing centers.

 When registering with GED.com, you’ll need to submit things like your name, address, former education, etc., but you won’t have to pay for your tests until you’re all set to make an appointment at a testing location near you.

 Please be aware that there is no online GED testing option.
 You must show up in person at one of your state’s official testing centers.
 Please don’t try to buy any GED documents over the internet as employers and schools can very easily check if your GED diploma is real.
 You can find all GED testing centers here.

 When you’re properly prepared, go to the GED.com website and make an appointment for taking one or more of the four GED subtests.
-You can take the four modules individually but in most states, you’ll have to complete the entire GED exam within a two-year time frame.
+You can take the four modules individually.

 First, determine which of the four GED modules you want to take first.
 Then you can select the location that’s close to you and the date and time.
 If you’ll schedule two subtests at the same time, keep in mind that usually, you’ll only have a short 10-minute break in between the tests.

 You can also schedule the tests separately on the same day at different times so you’ll have a longer break between the subtests.
 If you’d like to take all the four subtests in one single day (if you can find a test center that can administer that), schedule the tests in such a way that it allows you to have a decent lunch break.